CesiumGS/3d-tiles/Styling/README.md

 Logical `||` and `&&` implement short-circuiting; `true || expression` does not evaluate the right expression; and `false && expression` does not evaluate the right expression.

-Similarly, `true ? left-expression : rightExpression` only executes the left expression, and `false ? leftExpression : right-expression` only executes the right expression.
+Similarly, `true ? leftExpression : rightExpression` only executes the left expression, and `false ? leftExpression : rightExpression` only executes the right expression.

 ### Types